slack-samples/bolt-python-custom-step-template/README.md

 ruff check --fix
 ```

-## Using Functions in Workflow Builder
+## Using Steps in Workflow Builder

 With your server running, your function is now ready for use in
 [Workflow Builder](https://api.slack.com/start#workflow-builder)!
 Add it as a